Personal Power is a month-long transformation program by Tony Robbins.

 Expressions and metaphors:

--to a man who said “they put a gun to our head”, Tony changed his state by breaking his pattern asking “what colour is the squirt gun”.
+- to a man who said “they put a gun to our head”, Tony changed his state by breaking his pattern asking “what color is the squirt gun”.
 Now the gun has become a silly toy.

 Sometimes you need the opposite though and expressions can give you the hedge to move: